syncfusion-content/flutter-docs/Flutter/treemap/tooltip.md

 It is used to clearly indicate the tile information on the tap or click.
 To show tooltip for the tile, return a widget in `TreemapLevel.tooltipBuilder`.
 This widget will then be wrapped in the builtin shape which comes with the nose at the bottom.

-The `TreemapLevel.tooltipBuilder` will be called with the corresponding tile every time when you interacts with the tile i.e., while tapping in touch devices and hover enter in the mouse enabled devices.
+The `TreemapLevel.tooltipBuilder` will be called with the corresponding tile details every time you interact with the tile i.e., while tapping in touch devices and hover enter in the mouse enabled devices.

 {% tabs %}
 {% highlight Dart %}